zammad/zammad-user-documentation/advanced/text-modules.rst

 Text modules on ticket creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use text modules on ticket creation as well, but on ticket creation, our :ref:`ticket_templates` might get handy.
+You can use text modules on ticket creation as well.
+On ticket creation, our :ref:`ticket_templates` might get handy too.

 Changing text modules
 ^^^^^^^^^^^^^^^^^^^^^

-For changing text modules, you need to have the right to do so.
+For changing text modules, you need to have the permission to do so.
 Please refer to our `Admin-Documentation <https://admin-docs.zammad.org/en/latest/manage-text-modules.html>`_ for further information.